skai2paypolicy/privacy-policies_skai2/App_One/PRIVACY_POLICY.md

 Usage Data: Information on how you interact with the app, including session duration, features accessed, and user preferences.
 Authentication Data: Information related to your login credentials, including passwords (encrypted) and authentication tokens.
 Third-Party Integrations: Data shared with or received from third-party services you choose to connect with, such as financial institutions or payment processors.
 This data is used to enhance the functionality and user experience of the mobile application, ensure the security of our systems, and comply with financial regulations.

+To comply with applicable know your-client-rules and anti-money laundering regulations (such as the Law on the Prevention of Money Laundering and Terrorist Financing of the Republic of Lithuania No VIII275 of 19 June 1997 (as amended), we and/or each partner shall be entitled to carry out all necessary verifications of your identity.